aniketprashar/az-infra-automation/README.md

 ### OIDC Authentication

-Not Configured: Currently, I don't have any free azure subscription.
+Configured Github Actions but did not deploy the azure resources as I don't have any free azure subscription.
 I am quite aware of how to setup authentication on Azure with Azure DevOps and Harness but haven't done OIDC authentication before.
-It should be similar to Azure devOps where we do the following steps.
+It should be similar to Azure DevOps where we do the following steps.

 - Create Azure AD Application
 - Create Service Principal
 - Create Client Secret
 - Add `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, `AZURE_TENANT_ID`, `AZURE_SUBSCRIPTION_ID` as secret/variable.
 - Use these variables in the Azure Login pipeline step.

+So I have added these variables with dummy values in the github action workflow.

 ### Terraform Configuration